GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/05.041-050/01.Mighty-to-Save/docs.md

 ---
+title: |
-title: 41.
-Mighty to Save
+    041. Mighty to Save - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 041.
+Mighty to Save.
+O who is this that cometh From Edom's crimson plain, With wounded side, with garments dyed?
+O tell me now thy name.
+"I that saw thy soul's distress, A ransom gave; I that speak in righteousness, Mighty to save."
+    keywords:  |
-    keywords: Christ in Song, Mighty to Save, O who is this that cometh , Mighty to save
+        Christ in Song, adventhymnals, advent hymnals, Mighty to Save, O who is this that cometh .
+Mighty to save,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 41. MIGHTY TO SAVE
+## 041. MIGHTY TO SAVE
+####  Christ in Song,

 ```txt
 1.